-The following table represents, for the year ended December 31, 2017, transfers of securities to re-securitization VIEs.
+The following table presents, for the year ended December 31, 2018, the principal amount of securities transferred to resecuritization VIEs.

-Transfers of securities to VIEs Agency \$ 12,617
+Transfers of securities to re-securitization VIEs ' Agency \$ 15,532

 Most re-securitizations with which the Company is involved are client-driven transactions in which a specific client or group of clients are seeking a specific return or risk profile.
 For these transactions, the Company has concluded that the decision-making power of the entity is shared between the Company and its clients, considering the joint effort and decisions in establishing the re-securitization trust and its assets, as well as the significant economic interest the clients hold in the re-securitization trust; therefore, the Company does not consolidate such re-securitization VIEs.